 The first forensics lab in the United States opened in 1923 in Los Angeles.
 In 1932, the FBI established its own forensics lab to serve police departments and other investigating authorities all over the country.
 The FBI lab is one of the largest in the world.

 The Denver Crime Lab at the Colorado Bureau of Investigation provides evidence collection and laboratory analysis for any police department in Colorado that requests its services.
 It also conducts state investigations that don't fall under the jurisdiction of any local authority.

-Develop latent fingerprints; analyze and compare fingerprints, footwear and tire impressions; run fingerprints through the Automated Fingerprint Identification System (AFIS, which utilizes the FBI database) for comparison against hundreds of millions of prints
+Some specialty departments in the Denver Crime Lab include latent fingerprints and impressions, which develops latent fingerprints; analyzes and compares fingerprints, footwear and tire impressions; and runs fingerprints through the Automated Fingerprint Identification System (AFIS, which uses the FBI database) for comparison against hundreds of millions of prints.

 Often, a piece of evidence passes through more than one department for analysis.
 Each department delivers a complete report of the evidence it analyzed for the case, including the actual results (numbers, measurements, chemical contents) and any expert conclusions the scientists have drawn from these results.
 The CSI in charge might compile the results and deliver them to the lead detective on the case, or the lab might send the results directly to the detective squad.